dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 ```

 The MariaDB Atomic App will be downloaded.
 Since it is a remote source the MariaDB
-Atomic App files are placed in directory `external`.
+Atomic App files are placed in the directory `external`.
 Once complete, the wordpress
 and mariadb pods and services should be deployed to OpenShift.

 Check the deployment progress in the same way we did in lab 4.